 Testing should never reach a stage of completion: even if you’re absolutely confident that CRO has been refined to the very limits, carry on… Who knows what minor tweak may squeeze out a few more conversions.

-For three years in a row, A/B testing has remained the most used method for improving conversion rates, with over half of companies surveyed by us saying they use it.
-So what other types of CRO do companies use.
+For four years in a row, A/B testing has remained the most used method for improving conversion rates, with two-thirds of companies surveyed by us saying they use it.

 Other benefits of CRO